National Service Dog Month – Sep. 1, 2026

 National Service Dog Month FAQs

-What is National Dog Week?
+When is National Service Dog Month?

 How to Observe National Service Dog Month